murchandamus/bips/bip-update-process.md

     new process every so often to catch up with new challenges, it seems preferable to allow the process to adapt to the concerns of the future.
 Therefore, we define Process BIPs as living documents that remain open to amendment.
 [^new-BIP]: **Why should the specification of an implemented BIP no longer be changed?**
-    After a preliminary or active BIP has been deployed by one or more implementation, breaking changes to the specification could lead to a situation where multiple "compliant" implementations fail at being interoperable, because they implemented different versions of the same BIP.
-Therefore, even changes to the specification of preliminary BIPs should be avoided, but active BIPs should never be subject to breaking changes to their specification.
+    After a Ready or Active BIP has been deployed by one or more implementation, breaking changes to the specification could lead to a situation where multiple "compliant" implementations fail at being interoperable, because they implemented different versions of the same BIP.
+Therefore, even changes to the specification of Ready BIPs should be avoided, but active BIPs should never be subject to breaking changes to their specification.
 [^settled]: **What is meant with a BIP being settled?**
-    Since active BIPs should not be changed, a preliminary BIP should only be moved to Active after its Specification has been put through its paces and changes to the BIP have stopped.
+    Since active BIPs should not be changed, a Ready BIP should only be moved to Active after its Specification has been put through its paces and changes to the BIP have stopped.
 [^licenses]: **Why were some licenses dropped?**
     Among the 141 BIPs with licenses in the repository, only nine licenses have ever been used to license BIPs (although,